Bi-Coloured-Python-Rock-Snake/creature/README.md

 functions" approach (first made known by a [post]( https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) of Bob Nystrom), and the other one does not.
-A vivid example is Python vs. Ruby: Python coroutines are colored and Ruby Fibers (appeared in 1.9) are not.
+A vivid example is **Python vs. Ruby**: Python coroutines are colored and Ruby Fibers (appeared in 1.9) are not.

 As you can